Prathith21/Spring-and-Spring-Boot/README.md

 ## Spring Boot Configuration
 In Spring Boot if you need to change port you can do it by changing the port no in application properties as server.port = port no ( for ex: 8081)

+## Spring framework
+In Spring framework generally we dont create and manage objects , everything is taken care by Spring.
+So here we use Application Context that is used to get the objects from container , previously Bean factories were used.
+To use Application Context we need Spring Context Application Context is a super set of Bean factory.